 The UAE's peaceful nuclear energy program is also playing a critical role in decarbonizing the UAE's power sector while reinforcing energy security and grid resilience.
-The second unit of the Barakah Nuclear Energy Plant began commercial operations in March 2022, and the third unit was connected to the grid in September 2022.
+The second unit of the Barakah Nuclear Energy Plant began commercial operations in March 2022, and the third unit began commercial operations in February 2023, with only one unit left to mark the completion of the plant.
+This is the first multi-unit operating plant in the Arab World and has already powered more than 80 percent of Abu Dhabi's clean energy consumption in December 2022.

 These milestones are important steps for the UAE in achieving its 2050 net zero emissions target.
 With the support of US partners, the Barakah Nuclear Energy Plant will save up to 21 million tons of carbon emissions each year once fully operational.

-The landmark "123 Agreement" established a required legal framework for peaceful nuclear energy cooperation between the UAE and US.
+The landmark "123 Agreement" initially established a required legal framework for peaceful nuclear energy cooperation between the UAE and US in 2009.
 It has consistently been reaffirmed as the "gold standard" by US officials across administrations and nonproliferation experts for its commitment to safety, security and operational transparency.